What is Genetic Engineering?

 The technology is used in most fields of research and can be divided into four fundamental areas of study: biomedical research, xenotransplantation, pharming, and agriculture production.

-livestock are genetically engineered to grow bigger and faster, produce leaner meat, or be resistant to disease.
+In agricultural production, livestock are genetically engineered to grow bigger and faster, produce leaner meat, or be resistant to disease.
 Transgenic animals are also produced as pets.

-Over the past decade, the production and use of genetically modified animals has increased tremendously.
 Since most of the animals used are mice and rats, who are not covered under the Animal Welfare Act, it is impossible to know exactly how many genetically engineered animals are used for such applications.
 It is estimated, however, that approximately 40 million genetically engineered animals are used worldwide just in the study of human diseases.

 Genetic engineering applications also raise concerns about human safety due to the risk of zoonoses, or the transmission of animals diseases to humans.
 These issues, as well as additional concerns about impacts on the environment from the escape or release of transgenic animals, the ethics of genetically manipulating animals, and whether products from genetically modified animals would be labeled as such, have yet to be seriously addressed.

-Genetic engineering is an amazing feat of science, but it is fraught with serious and disturbing consequences.
 Not only does it represent one of the greatest threats to animals used in research, but it also has the potential to fundamentally change how humans view and use animals – for the worse.
 Researchers have an obligation to use this technology responsibly and ethically, and there need to be comprehensive regulations that ensure that animals, humans, and the environment are protected.